-If you have a small business with a website, there’s no better place to begin your marketing than with search engine optimization.
+If you have a small business with a website, you need search engine optimization.

 Though you can spend hundreds or even thousands of dollars to have a professional SEO consultant work with you to help position your business in search engines, here are some things you can do yourself to help boost your search engine rankings.